 Headwaters Tours Open from May 15 to November 15

-The Headwaters Forest is one of the largest old growth redwoods preserves comprised of 7,472 acres of old and second growth redwood and fir forest.
-Headwaters forest hiking opportunities are limited to two separate trails.
-One located in Fortuna called the Salmon Pass Trail and and the other hiking trail entrance near Eureka California through the Elk River Trail.
-The Headwaters forest was acquired in 1999 and the old growth preserve section has about 5 square miles of old growth.
+The Headwaters Forest is comprised of 7,472 acres of old and second growth redwood and fir forest.
+Headwaters hiking opportunities are limited to two separate trails.
+The Salmon Pass Trail and and the other hiking trail entrance near Eureka California through the Elk River Trail.
+The Headwaters forest was acquired in 1999 with the primary mission to provide habitat for threatened and endangered species while providing limited recreational opportunities.

 Click on a tour to see more information